-The FlashStack architecture brings together the proven data center strengths of the Cisco UCS and Cisco Nexus network switches with the Fibre Channel storage of the leading visionary in all flash arrays.
+The FlashStack architecture brings together the proven data center strengths of the Cisco UCS and Cisco Nexus network switches with the Fibre Channel or iSCSI delivered storage of the leading visionary in all flash arrays.
 This collaboration creates a simple, yet powerful and resilient data center footprint for the modern enterprise.

-Figure 6 FlashStack Architecture
+Figure 5 FlashStack Architecture Options